Survey and Perspective on Social Emotions in Robotics: Discussion

 \subsection{Moral emotions in robotics}

-In the section on the definition of social emotions, moral emotion is introduced as a subcategory of social emotions; however, it is not covered in this study.
+In the section on the definition of social emotions, moral emotions were introduced as a subcategory of social emotions; however, they is not covered in this study.
 Moral emotion is an interesting topic in view of recent attention to morality in HRI \cite{abuse2015,nomuraAbuse2016,BartneckKeijsers+2020+271+283}.
-Moral emotions are triggered by the perception of moral violations in the context of interpersonal events and guide moral behavior.
-It can be observed that moral emotion is an important factor in encouraging the moral behavior of the robot.
+Moral emotions are triggered by the perception of moral violations in the context of interpersonal events, and they can guide moral behavior.
+Moral emotion is an important factor in encouraging the moral behavior of the robot.
 This category includes shame, guilt, regret, embarrassment, contempt, anger, disgust, gratitude, envy, jealousy, schadenfreude, admiration, sympathy, and empathy.
 Empathy, which is treated as an element that creates social emotions, is treated as a part of moral emotions.
-Moreover, complicated emotions, such as schadenfreude, are also included in moral emotions.
+Moreover, other complicated emotions, such as schadenfreude, are also included in moral emotions.
 However, how to address these differences in each definition remains controversial.

-The following can be considered as issues in future moral emotion research in robotics: 1) Is it really possible to make a robot moral and for robots to understand morals by implementing moral emotions?
-2) Can we better understand the mechanism of moral emotion through robots?, 3) Can we understand how to nurture people's morals and make people behave more morally?
+The following can be considered as issues in future moral emotion research in robotics: 1) Is it possible to make a robot moral, and for robots to understand morals, by implementing moral emotions?
+2) Can we better understand the mechanism of moral emotion through robots?
+3) Can we understand how to nurture people's morals and make people behave more morally?
 Considering the coexistence of humans and robots, it is necessary to discuss both sides of the morals of humans and robots in an integrated manner.